 For many buyers, there is a requirement that their suppliers’ ISO certifications have to be UKAS accredited.
-For example, at Shred Station, one of the most common requirements of our business customers is valid and UKAS approved ISO 9001 certification.
-Our certification, incorporating EN 15713 security shredding standards, assures our customers that our internal quality management systems for safeguarding confirmation information are watertight, and thus, any confidential information we shred on their behalf will be taken care of in the most secure way possible.
+For example, at Shred Station, one common requirement from our business customers is a valid and ISO 9001 certification with UKAS approval.
+Our certification, incorporating EN 15713 security shredding standards, assures our customers that our internal quality management systems for safeguarding confirmation information are watertight.
+Any confidential information we destroy on their behalf will occur in the most secure way possible.

 How can you be sure your supplier’s ISO certificates are carried out in line with UKAS standards?

 You can ensure your suppliers have UKAS verified ISO certifications by looking at their accreditation certificates.
 Towards the bottom of the certificate, you should see the UKAS logo alongside the logo of the awarding body.
 As you can see from our ISO 9001 certificate, the UKAS logo appears alongside the BSI logo.